Franz Gastler

-Franz Gastler (born in 1982 in Edina, Minnesota) is an American social activist, teacher and football coach who works primarily in India.
-He is the co-founder and executive director of non-government organisation (NGO) Yuwa-India.
+Franz Gastler (born in 1982) is an American social activist, teacher and football coach.
+He works primarily in India and is the co-founder and executive director of non-government organisation (NGO) Yuwa-India.

 Early life and education

-Gastler studied at Edina High School and graduated in 2000.
+Gastler was born in 1982 in Edina, Minnesota.
+He studied at Edina High School and graduated in 2000.
 He attended University Professors Program of Boston University, and received his Bachelor of Arts and Master of Arts in international political economy.
 He is certified in negotiation and mediation from the "university consortium" Program on Negotiation at the Harvard Law School.
-He underwent internship at the Ministry of Finance and Public Credit in Bogota, Colombia.
+He underwent internship at the Ministry of Finance and Public Credit in Bogotá, Colombia.

 He participated in various sports.
 He received training in judo at the United States Olympic Training Center.
 He is experienced in coaching alpine skiing for 12 years, and played ice hockey as a goaltender.

 Social activism

 In 2008, he joined Krishi Gram Vikas Kendra (English: Agriculture Rural Development Center), a Jharkhand based NGO, as an English teacher.
 During his time as a teacher, he lived in a "farmer's mud hut".
 He was asked by one of his students to teach her to play football.
 He founded Yuwa-India with the financial help of his high school friends, Greg Deming, Sephen Peterson, and Erik Odland, to use football as a platform to combat child marriage, illiteracy and human trafficking among girls in rural India.
-Yuwa (youth in Hindi) is an NGO "that teaches girls to play [football], and promotes health and education."
+Yuwa ('youth' in Hindi) is an NGO "that teaches girls to play [football], and promotes health and education."

 Gastler, who never played or watched a football match before, started teaching the sport to girls between five and seventeen years of age.
 Parents were initially reluctant to allow their daughters to take part in an "uncommon" activity, but now there are more than 250 girls who practice daily.
 The program has been quite successful and has received endorsements from the United Nations Development Fund for Women, Nike, Coca-Cola India, and many others.